-People use lots of criteria for selecting a business opportunity.
+People use lots of criteria for selecting franchise opportunities that might be right for them.
 Unfortunately, many of them are wrong or irrelevant.
 The fact that a friend has enjoyed success in a particular business is not an indicator of what your success could be.
 Neither is the fact that a franchise is currently "hot."

-Your ultimate success, financially and emotionally, is going to depend largely on how that business opportunity provides what you need.
+Your ultimate success, financially and emotionally, is going to depend largely on how that franchise opportunity provides what you need.

-Your business model, created by you with the help of your FranNet consultant, will be your guide to finding that right business.
+Your business model, created by you with the help of your FranNet consultant, will be your guide to finding that perfectly-fit franchise opportunity.
 It will take some time and some thought, but the business model will enable your consultant to recommend specific franchise opportunities that have the best chance of providing those things that you have determined to be critical.

 This is an itemization of what you want to gain or change in your personal, professional and financial circumstances by being independent in your own business.
 These are “must fix” items and are the primary motivators behind your desire to become independent.
 Frequently mentioned items include such things as sense of control, more personal time, personal satisfaction, etc. Overall, this is your list and requires and deserves a lot of thought.